 TESS 2018 in Review

-The theme of the 2018 Technology Enabled Showcase + Seminar (TESS) was The Empowered Educator, which was derived from Simon Bates’ model (2014) of the 21st Century Educator for post-secondary education.
+The theme of the 2018 Technology and Education Seminar and Showcase (TESS) was The Empowered Educator, which was derived from Simon Bates’ model (2014) of the 21st Century Educator for post-secondary education.
 In this model, educators are encouraged to embrace student-centred principles and practices as a teacher for learning.
 They also take a wider view of their role as experimenters, technologists, collaborators, curators, and scholars.

 At the two-day TESS conference, located at the Globe and Mail Centre in Toronto, over 80 presenters from 25 different Ontario universities and colleges gave peer-reviewed presentations.
 Each of the concurrent session tracks aligned with 1 of the 6 tracks described by Bates’ model.
 Nearly every publicly funded higher education institution in Ontario was represented by the 250 attendees at TESS.

 On Day 1, Simon Bates (UBC) delivered the opening keynote, entitled “The Anatomy of a 21st Century Educator: Pathways to institutional support,” followed by concurrent sessions and a networking reception.

 On Day 2, Robin DeRosa delivered a keynote, entitled “Empowering Tech: On Oxymorons, Objectives, and Open Education,” and moderated a panel of students participating in eCampusOntario’s Student Design Lab (SXD) members.
 Following all concurrent sessions, Lena Patterson delivered Inspiration Awards to 6 presentation teams, and David Porter gave closing remarks.